-late 14c., "regular, ordinary," from Old French ordinel and directly from Late Latin ordinalis "showing order, denoting an order of succession," from Latin ordo (genitive ordinis) "row, series" (see order (n.)).
-Meaning "marking position in an order or series" is from 1590s.
+c.
+1400, "regular, ordinary; well-regulated, proper," from Old French ordinel and directly from Late Latin ordinalis "showing order, denoting an order of succession," from Latin ordo (genitive ordinis) "row, series" (see order (n.)).
+Meaning "marking the place or position of an object in an order or series" is from 1590s.

 c.
 1200, "body of persons living under a religious discipline," from Old French ordre "position, estate; rule, regulation; religious order" (11c.), from earlier ordene, from Latin ordinem (nominative ordo) "row, line, rank; series, pattern, arrangement, routine," originally "a row of threads in a loom," from Proto-Italic *ordn- "row, order" (source also of ordiri "to begin to weave;" compare primordial), which is of uncertain origin.
 Watkins suggests it is a variant of PIE root *ar- "to fit together," and De Vaan finds this "semantically attractive."

 The original English word reflects a medieval notion: "a system of parts subject to certain uniform, established ranks or proportions," and was used of everything from architecture to angels.
 Old English expressed many of the same ideas with endebyrdnes.
 From the notion of "formal disposition or array, methodical or harmonious arrangement" comes the meaning "fit or consistent collocation of parts" (late 14c.).

 Meaning "a rank in the (secular) community" is first recorded c.
 1300.
 Sense of "a regular sequence or succession" is from late 14c.
 The meaning "command, directive" is first recorded 1540s, from the notion of "that which keep things in order."
 Military and honorary orders grew out of the fraternities of Crusader knights.